We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - digital kitchen scale

-- silicone spatulas (only used for soapmaking)
+- silicone spatulas (that are used only for soap-making)

 - immersion blender (with stainless steel shaft)

-- candy thermometer (only used for soapmaking)
+- candy thermometer (that is used only for soap-making)

 - silicone loaf mold (or individual molds)